 A Paraphernalia charge is a criminal offense under Washington law.
 Steve Graham is a criminal defense lawyer who has handled Paraphernalia and other drug offenses for over 16 years.
 Steve Graham was rated one of Spokane's top five criminal lawyers by the magazine Spokane - Couer d'Alene Living.
 Mr. Graham writes about the subject of drugs in his blog.

 Drug Paraphernalia in Washington State

-manufacturing, and the alleged "paraphernalia" is lights or growing equipment.
+manufacturing, and the alleged "paraphernalia" are lights or growing equipment.

 Would you like to discuss your paraphernalia court case with Steve Graham?
 He is available for free consultations on court cases in eastern Washington.
 You won't get a sales pitch, or any judgments made about what you have done.
 You will simply receive his honest opinion, and he will listen to you and answer your questions.
 Call (509) 252-9167.
 If he is out, he can usually get back to you within a couple hours.

 Areas where Mr. Graham practices: Spokane County, WA; Pend Oreille County; Stevens County; Okanogan County; Colville WA; Ferry County; Republic WA; Lincoln County; Davenport, WA; Cheney, WA; Grant County; Moses Lake; Ephrata WA; Whitman County, Pullman and Colfax, WA; Chelan County, Wenatchee; Adams County; Ritzville WA; Nespelem; Colville Tribal Court.